-Disclose client MNPI with anyone outside Glass Lewis, as well as with anyone inside Glass Lewis unless with another Supervised Person who needs such information in order to perform their duties on behalf of such client;

-- Discuss upcoming proxy proposals and Glass Lewis' vote recommendations with anyone outside Glass Lewis, as well as with anyone inside Glass Lewis unless with another Supervised Person who needs such information in order to perform their duties, prior to the publication of the Glass Lewis research report; - Use any Glass Lewis MNPI or client MNPI to trade in the securities of a publicly held company; - Provide investment advice to anyone on the basis of Glass Lewis' analyses and vote recommendations, as well as client MNPI.
+- 1. Disclose client MNPI to anyone outside Glass Lewis, as well as to anyone inside Glass Lewis unless another Supervised Person who needs such information in order to perform their duties on behalf of such client; - 2.
+Discuss Glass Lewis' vote recommendations with anyone outside Glass Lewis, as well as with anyone inside Glass Lewis unless with another Supervised Person who needs such information in order to perform their duties, prior to the publication of the Glass Lewis research report; - Use any Glass Lewis MNPI or client MNPI to trade in the securities of a publicly held company; - Provide investment advice to anyone on the basis of Glass Lewis' analyses and vote recommendations, as well as client MNPI.